Travel, Stay and Culture training

 Tips to Reduce Cost of Living In Australia For International Students

-2. Sometimes while living in a different country, you need to convert your money in the available currency.
-Banks usually cut some hidden charges for converting the money.
+• Sometimes, while living in a different country, you need to convert your money into the available currency.
+Banks usually charge some hidden charges for converting the money.
 Therefore, it is better to choose any transparent money exchange provider in the country.

-3. The average living expenses Australia can also be maintained using some saving steps such as switching off extra electrical appliances, homemade food, using public transport or cycling etc.
+• The average living expenses in Australia can also be maintained using some saving steps, such as switching off extra electrical appliances, making homemade food, using public transport or cycling, etc.

-4. A part-time job or work while studying is another option to decrease the living expenses in Australia for Indian students and international students.
+• A part-time job or work while studying is another option to decrease living expenses in Australia for Indian students and international students.

 Application Requirements to Study in Australia